Properties of Inequalities

 then Alex must be older than Carol also!

-You can swap a and b over, if you make sure the symbol still "points at" the smaller value.
+We can swap a and b over, if we make sure the symbol still "points at" the smaller value.

 - If a > b then b < a

 - If a < b then b > a